 Kenna was 10 months old at the very first Kenna Cup.
 This fall 2016, she will be entering 3rd grade and continues to thrive as expected.
 The procedure she underwent as an infant has only left behind a small bump on her forehead, which remains covered with her beautiful red hair and causes no problems.
 Even when she's running around on a field or court, it is rarely noticed.
 Kenna absolutely loves sports!
 Basketball has become her favorite sport to play and watch.
 If she could attend or manage to watch every Dallas Maverick game, she would without hesitation!
 She aims to be the best in everything she does and is a valued teammate in soccer and softball as well.
 It is her caring nature and readiness to help others, however, that makes us most proud.
 Kenna has a kind and generous heart, is great with her siblings, and we are very honored to be her parents!
+Go to our website and get el torero.
+Hurry up to go and start winning.

 We thank you all for checking in on Kenna's progress and for supporting Kenna's Kids!